californiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 California also allows anyone to request copies of public Family Court records online, in person, and by mail.
 These courts can provide plain and certified copies of available records.
 You can request for Family Law records online on the website of the Superior Court that heard the case you intend to view.
 The court charges a nominal fee for each copy requested.
 Note that certified copies cost more than regular copies.
 This fee is usually payable by credit/debit card.
 After submitting your request and payment online, the court will send the requested copies by mail.

 To obtain copies of court records in person or by mail, you must submit a completed Copy Request form.
-Bring or mail this form, along with a valid photo ID and payment for the copies, to the Family Law Division Clerk’s Office of the Superior Court in the county where the case was filed.
-Some Clerk’s Office also accept phone requests for copies of court records.
+Bring or mail this form, along with a valid photo ID and payment for the copies, to the Family Law Division Clerk's Office of the Superior Court in the county where the case was filed.
+Some Clerk's Office also accepts phone requests for copies of court records.

 Records that are considered public may be accessible from some third-party websites.
-These websites often make searching simpler, as they are not limited by geographic location, and search engines on these sites may help when starting a search for a specific or multiple records.
+These websites often make searching simpler, as they are not limited by geographic location, and search engines on these sites may help when starting a search for specific or multiple records.
 To begin using such a search engine on a third-party or government website, interested parties usually must provide:

 • The name of the person involved in the record, unless said person is a juvenile

 • The location or assumed location of the record or person involved.
-This includes information such as the city, county, or state that person resides in or was accused in.
+This includes information such as the city, county, or state in which the person resides or was accused.

-Third-party sites are independent from government sources, and are not sponsored by these government agencies.
+Third-party sites are independent from government sources and are not sponsored by these agencies.
 Because of this, record availability on third-party sites may vary.

 Are Family Law Cases Public Record in California?